 First Semester Second Semester Third Semester Fourth Semester

+BA 1103 ACCT 1123 ACCT 2103 ACCT 2403

-ACCT 1123 BA 1303 BA 2703 BA 2503
+BA 1303 BA 1403 BA 2103 BA 2503

-BA 1103 ECON 2103 BA 2713 BA 2733

-CIT 1093 or ENGL 1213 or BA 2723 BA 2743
+CIT 1093 ECON 2103 ECON 2503 BA 2793

-CIT 1103 (elective) SPCH 1213 MGMT 2103 BA 2793
+ENGL 1113 ENGL 1213 or MGMT 2103 ECON 2203

-ENGL 1113 MKTG 2103 POLS 1113 MGMT 2203
+HIST 1483 or SPCH 1213 POLS 1113 MGMT 2313

-HIST 1483 or 1493 any 1000 level math, any HPER
+HIST 1493 MKTG 2103 any HPER course

-any HPER course life science, or •
+any HPER course any 1000 level math, •

+• life science, or

-- physical science
+physical science

-Business Administration Associate in Applied Science Degree • Management Specialization (0061-02)
+Business Administration Associate in Applied Science Degree • General Business (0061-00)

-The goal of the Management Specialization is to prepare the student with the necessary knowledge and skills to gain access to career opportunities in the management field.
-The course work in the management option will enhance the student's ability to become a human resource professional, a mid- to upper-level manager, or part of a team who oversees business operations.
-Program objectives provide the student with:
+The goal of the General Business degree and certificate is to prepare the student with the necessary knowledge and skills to gain access to career opportunities in the business field.
+The course work a student completes in the general business certificate will enhance the student's ability to become an ethical, responsible, decisive, organized, analytical, and critical thinking business person.
+Whether the student is attaining certification and/or an AAS degree in this field, these students can seek a career in a wide field of business occupations, and the design of this program will prepare the student to: